 These so-called special conditions would be low temperature, very low air pressure, strong winds, intense sunlight.
 Not to mention, these conditions could only be met at the hilltop of the mountain.

-The very next one in my list of top 6 applications of Sublimation is in the dye-sublimation printer.
+The very next one in my list of top 6 sublimation examples in real life is in the dye-sublimation printer.
 Dye-sub printing is a digital printing technology that utilizes the process of sublimation to print quality images especially on polyester or polymer-coated substrates.

 In dye-sublimation printing, a special film containing a unique sublimation dye (in the form of solid pigments) is heated, sublimate, and are recaptured on the substrate.
 As they cool down, they turn back into solid, leaving a high-quality image on the substrate.